open-telemetry/semantic-conventions/docs/database/couchdb.md

 **[1]:** In **CouchDB**, `db.operation.name` should be set to the HTTP method + the target REST route according to the API reference documentation.
 For example, when retrieving a document, `db.operation.name` would be set to (literally, i.e., without replacing the placeholders with concrete values): [`GET /{db}/{docid}`](https://docs.couchdb.org/en/stable/api/document/common.html#get--db-docid).

 **[2]:** If readily available.
-Otherwise, when the instrumentation library supports parsing `db.statement` and it's enabled, `db.operation.name` SHOULD be set to the first operation name found in the query.
+Otherwise, if the instrumentation library parses `db.statement` to capture `db.operation.name`, then it SHOULD be the first operation name found in the query.
 <!-- endsemconv -->

 [DocumentStatus]: https://github.com/open-telemetry/opentelemetry-specification/tree/v1.26.0/specification/document-status.md